neccher/Election_Analysis/README.md

     The total number of votes cast were 369,711

 - Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
-   * To determine the number and percentage of votes for each county, we had to include an `if statement` that would increment the the total votes tally for each county in the  `county_votes` list by one for each row.
+   * To determine the number and percentage of votes for each county, we had to include an `if statement` that would first compile all intances of a unique county name into our `county_options` list and then increment the the total votes tally for each county in the  `county_votes` dictionary by one for each row.
 This was accomplished by adding the following `if statement` inside our `for loop`:
    ~~~
    # 4a: Write an if statement that checks that the
         # county does not match any existing county in the county list.